Walk - Carlyon Bay Hotel - Charlestown & Porthpean

 Par Bay B&B

-Par Bay B & B is a large house overlooking St Austell bay.
-The B & B accommodation is on the second floor of the property & has a king size bed, drawer & hanging space,
+Par Bay B&B is a large house overlooking St Austell bay.
+The B&B accommodation is on the second floor of the property & has a king size bed.
+Single Night Stays Welcome

 You'll be spoilt for choice for where to eat and drink along the Path.
 With lots of local seasonal food on offer, fresh from the farm, field and waters.
 Try our local ales, ciders, wines and spirits, increasing in variety by the year, as you sit in a cosy pub, fine dining restaurant or chilled café on the beach.
 The businesses that support the Path, where you've chosen to visit, are listed here.